1Hive/grants/nest-dandelion-orgs.md

 ## Development timeline
 > _Description of the timeline in which the deliverables should be developed and delivered_

 We estimate needing approximate 1 month to deliver each App, though we plan to do some development in parallel, and conduct audits all at once.
+We expect to be able to deliver everything to main-net in approximately 5 months.

 <br>